Bederf/FNBuddy/README.md

 - **SharePoint Integration**: Future versions may include the ability to retrieve and reference documents stored in SharePoint.
 - **Total Office Solution**: FNBuddy may evolve into a full office assistant with more comprehensive features such as document management, scheduling, and facility operations.
+- **FNB banking app intergration**: This searh ability can be aplied to perform the same function on any platform and provide any information pertaining to your subject matter.

 ## Contributing